 Destiny PvP is at an all-time high.
 Destiny 2 made huge changes to fundamental systems—team size, weapon loadouts and cooldowns, to name a few—and the result is a smarter, more skill-based Crucible arena.
 There’s no ranked mode just yet, only a ‘competitive playlist’ featuring elimination-style game modes, but there’s still never been a better time to head into the Crucible.

 So, to help you impress Crucible master Shaxx, I’ve put together a list of the best PvP guns across every weapon type, including how to get them and what you can use instead.
-I’ve been in Destiny 2’s Crucible since the PS4 closed beta, and was among the top 50 PS4 team deathmatch players in Destiny 1, so I speak from experience.
+I’ve been in Destiny 2’s Crucible since the PS4 and PC closed betas, and was among the top 50 PS4 team deathmatch players in Destiny 1, so I speak from experience.
 Personal preference is always a factor, and this list will likely change as new weapons are released, but every gun here will serve you well.
 Oh, and with a few exceptions, these weapons are all legendary-grade.
 Now then...

 The best PvP scout rifle: Mida Multi-Tool

 The Mida Multi-Tool was the best PvP scout rifle in Destiny 1, and it’s still a monster today.
 Its unique exotic perks not only improve your movement speed, making strafing and escaping easier, but also keep your radar active when aiming down sights, keeping you aware of encroaching enemies.
 Its long range, low recoil and fast fire rate allow it to kill quickly from obscene distances, but its scope is forgiving enough to let you fight up close.